Characterization and recognition of proper tagged probe interval graphs: Preliminaries

-While the definition of PIG is very similar to that of TPIG, the two classes of graphs are not comparable~\cite{LP}.
+The definition of PIG is very similar to that of TPIG, but the two classes of graphs are not comparable~\cite{LP}.
 But PPIG is a proper subclass of PTPIG.
-In fact, since in an interval representation of PPIG, no interval contains other properly, there is an edge between a probe and nonprobe vertices if and only if an end point of the interval corresponding to the probe vertex belongs to the interval corresponding the nonprobe vertex.
+In fact, since in an interval representation of PPIG, no interval contains other properly, there is an edge between a probe and nonprobe vertices if and only if an endpoint of the interval corresponding to the probe vertex belongs to the interval corresponding the nonprobe vertex.

 On the other hand, $K_{1,3}$ with a single nonprobe at the center cannot be a PPIG for otherwise it would be a proper interval graph (as any probe interval graph with a single nonprobe vertex is an interval graph).
 But it is a PTPIG by choosing three disjoint intervals for probe vertices and an interval containing all of them corresponding to the nonprobe vertex.
 As $K_{1,3}$ is an interval graph, it is an example of PIG and PTPIG, but not a PPIG.